- 8 Essential tips for a successful IKEA furniture assembly

 What is important though when following the steps is to not jump ahead nor take shortcuts, you will be kicking yourself later if you need to take it all apart and start again.

 3. Use the right tools

-There are two types of tools that you will need – specialist tools that are supplied with the furniture (e.g. Allen keys), and your own standard tools such as screwdrivers and hammers.
+There are two types of tool that you will need – specialist tools that are supplied with the furniture (e.g. allen keys), and your own standard tools such as screwdrivers and hammers.
 With that being said, it’s important to remember: